 Everyone talks about Zero Trust being the best model for security moving forward.
-To a certain extent, that’s absolutely true — but what isn’t talked about are the challenges and disadvantages of the Zero Trust model, with most conversation focusing on its upsides.
+To a certain extent, that’s absolutely true — but what isn’t talked about are the challenges and disadvantages of the Zero Trust model, with most conversations focusing on its upsides.

 As with any security model, there are both pros and cons to Zero Trust.
 Ultimately, most organizations will find that Zero Trust is the best solution for them.
 But the disadvantages will still need to be countered – in other words, to fully realize the many benefits of a Zero Trust model, you must anticipate and solve the challenges of a Zero Trust model.